asterixwhiz/ip2locationpy/README.md

 * This application requires Splunk Enterprise or Splunk Enterprise Cloud >=8.0
 * This application does not support search head clustering
 * Install the IP2Locationpy on each search head
-* Navigate to the IP2Locationpy in the Splunk Web Interface
+* Navigate to the IP2Locationpy App in the Splunk Web Interface
-* Select the configuration and update the "main" account API token generated for your IP2Location account.
+* Select the configuration tab and update the "main" account with your API token

 # USAGE